abuthakir4u/kids/usman_learning.md

 # Please help kids to find following
 In any square space
+- top and bottom
+- left and right
 - top left
 - top right
 - bottom left